TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Text/Properties/Max.rst

 max
 ===

+.. confval:: max

+   :type: integer
-   :type: integer   :Scope: Display
+   :Scope: Display

-:aspect:`renderType`
-    :ref:`textTable <columns-text-renderType-textTable>`,
+   :RenderType: :ref:`textTable <columns-text-renderType-textTable>`,
       :ref:`default <columns-text-renderType-default>`

    Adds the HTML5 attribute "maxlength" to a textarea.
 Prevents the field from adding more than specified number of characters.
 This is a client side restriction, no server side length restriction is enforced.

    Does not apply for RTE fields.